lvhengani/sen2cor_docker/README.md

 # Acknowlegments

-Special thanks to @hjaekel who edited the `Dockefile` and `wrapper.sh` files by adding to commandline options for using a DEM and for deleting the unzipped file.
+Special thanks to @hjaekel who edited the `Dockefile` and `wrapper.sh` files by adding commandline options for using a DEM and for deleting the unzipped file.